NFV adds value and flexibility while reducing physical space and costs for data centers.

 “We find that deflation is likely to be severe in both the case of compute and storage with compute services deflation likely the worse of the two,” writes Tiernan Ray of Barron’s.
 “Those who survive or thrive will find ways to sell innovation….”

 At VIMRO, we noticed a significant increase in network hardware consolidation projects over the last several years.
 Our clients consistently look for ways to reduce their physical IT footprint by upgrading their systems and software to handle Network Function Virtualization and reduced equipment means less space, less power usage, and lower maintenance costs.
+For more on how can technology help your business, check this software for payroll system management.

 The Benefits of Network Function Virtualization